Previous: C99 features avoided, Up: Portability guidelines [Contents][Index]

 memset (A, 0, sizeof A)

-initializes an array A
+initializes an array

-pointers to NULL.
+of pointers to null pointers.

 intptr_t